 Hajo is a place people in Assam invariably learn about in school, especially if they study in the state board rather than the more utilitarian, bland and deracinated CBSE.
 The existence of Hindu, Islam, and Buddhist shrines here have always been pointed out as a great example of secular and peaceful coexistence.
 It is not even very far from Guwahati but I’d never been to this place during my school days.

-Hayagriva Madhab, as the name suggests, is a temple named after Hayagriva, the horse headed avatar of Lord Vishnu.
+Hayagriva Madhab, as the name suggests, is a temple named after Hayagriva, the horse-headed avatar of Lord Vishnu.
 As is the case with most Archaeological sites in Assam, this place survives more as a living religious site.
 Local devotees visit here to offer prayers, hoping for good fortune, and nobody cares much about history.
 I could not see any signage describing the history of the place.
-In fact there seems to be a confusion regarding its antiquity.
+In fact, there seems to be some confusion regarding its antiquity.

 One must climb a pretty steep series of stairs before reaching the main temples.
 But before that, one has to feed the giant turtles in the pond in front of it.
 I tried hard to get a cleaer shot of them but they did not come out of the water.